darsan012/express-pug-playground/README.md

 # Node js and JavaScript assignment
-## use of node js, mongodb, mongoose, express and pug
-## use of w3css for page formatting
+  use of node js, mongodb, mongoose, express and pug use of w3css for page formatting use of mongoDb atlas for data storage

 # steps to run the project
 - npm install